Superficial Safety Alignment Hypothesis: Less is More for Safety Alignment

 \subsection{Why is Safety Brittle?}

 \textbf{Attribute Transfer Analysis in the Fine-Tuning Process. } Previous research has shown that adapting safety-aligned LLMs to new tasks can often hurt their safety performance.
 Therefore, it is crucial to examine how and how much the attributes of individual computing units change during this process.
 To investigate this, we designed an experiment where a safety-aligned LLM is fine-tuned on a downstream dataset, and we track the changes in the attributes of its computing units over time.
-The transfer statistics are summarized in Fig.~\ref{fig:2}, revealing several important patterns: \textbf{First}, for a safety-aligned LLM, regardless of whether it has been fine-tuned on a different task, the majority of computing units are classified as complex units.
-This suggests that safety and utility attributes are deeply intertwined within the aligned model. \textbf{Second}, during the fine-tuning process, a significant number of exclusive safety units and complex units are converted into exclusive utility units.
-This transformation indicates that fine-tuning for utility tends to shift the function of computing units away from safety, compromising the model’s ability to maintain its safety guardrails.
+The transfer statistics are summarized in Fig.~\ref{fig:finetuning_unit_transfer}, exhibiting important observations: \textbf{First}, for a safety-aligned LLM, regardless of whether it has been finetuned on a different task, the majority of computing units are classified as complex units.
+This suggests that safety and utility attributes are deeply intertwined within the aligned model. \textbf{Second}, during the finetuning process, a significant number of safety critical units and complex units are converted into utility critical units.
+This transformation indicates that finetuning for utility tends to shift the function of computing units away from safety, compromising the model’s ability to maintain its safety guardrails.

-Based on these observations, we draw the following insight: \textbf{During the task adaption of LLMs, the model often obtains the expected attribute (e.g., utility) by converting computing units that originally contributed to the other attribute (e.g., safety)}.
-This means that enhancing utility performance in a different task often comes at the expense of the safety performance.
+Based on these observations, we draw the following insight: \textbf{During the task adaption of LLMs, the model often obtains the expected utility by converting computing units that originally contributed to the other attribute safety}.
+This means that enhancing utility performance in a different task comes at the expense of the safety performance.